 Project market leakage assessments will be subject to periodic review by Verra.
-This process consists of a review of a sample of AFOLU projects' leakage assessments to identify any inconsistencies in the process and application of the leakage requirements in Sections 3.14.7-3.14.9 and the VCS Program document VCS Methodology Requirements, and assessment of same by validation/verification bodies.
-The leakage requirements set out in the VCS Methodology Requirements may be adjusted to ensure consistent and accurate application.
+This process consists of a review of a sample of AFOLU projects' leakage assessments to identify any inconsistencies in the process and application of the leakage requirements in Sections 3.15.7-3.15.9, methodologies, and the VCS Program document VCS Methodology Requirements, and assessment of same by validation/verification bodies.
+The leakage requirements may be adjusted to ensure consistent and accurate application.
 Any changes to the leakage requirements will not be retroactive (i.e., they will apply only to subsequent leakage assessments).